-Broadly speaking, I try to better understand how political representation along identity lines affects behavior and attitudes, as well as the causes and consequences of discrimination and bias.
-In published and working papers, I study the way that identities affect important political and economic outcomes, such as democratic legitimacy, ethnic conflict, discrimination-based welfare deficits, labor market participation, the dynamics of policymaking, polarization, and vote-choice.
-My work has been published in The Journal of Politics and Political Science Research and Methods.
+Broadly speaking, I study how political representation along identity lines affects behavior and attitudes, as well as the causes and consequences of discrimination and bias.
+In published and working papers, I study the way that identities affect important political and economic outcomes, such as democratic legitimacy, ethnic conflict, discrimination-based welfare deficits, polarization, the dynamics of policymaking, labor market participation, and vote-choice.
+My work is published in The Journal of Politics, Political Science Research and Methods, and Political Behavior.

 At Pitt I teach Political Psychology, both an undergraduate and a PhD seminar.
 I also teach undergraduate seminars on Identity in American Politics and Women in Politics, as well as an advanced PhD methods course on Causal Inference.